rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

 competitive even before GitHub Actions showed up on the scene and dropped the bottom out of the market entirely.
 In my opinion, developer tools has always been a challenging market to work in.
-Developers inherently undervalue their tools, recognizing the importances of a $3000 laptop or a $1000 chair to daily productivity, we still balk at $15/month services or licenses which would otherwise improve our lives.
+Developers inherently undervalue their tools, recognizing the importance of a $3000 laptop or a $1000 chair to our daily productivity, we still balk at $15/month services or licenses which would otherwise improve our lives.